Drupal-DE/up-migrate/README.md

 The abstract class `\Drupal\up_migrate\Plugin\migrate\source\SqlBase` is meant to be the parent class for all custom migration sources.
-It allows configuring sources from directly within a migration yml file.
+It allows configuring sources from directly within a migration yml-file.

 Example for definition in _migrate_plus.migration.{id}.yml_: